Rashad-Muntar/soundproof-backend/README.md

 # Soundproof-backend

 > This GitHub repository provides a robust API implementation for user authentication, utilizing JWT (JSON Web Tokens) for secure authentication and authorization.
-The API includes endpoints for user registration, login, token management (access token and refresh token), and user profile editing.
+The API includes endpoints for user registration, login, token management, and user profile editing.

 ## Built With
 - Golang